feargal/sd-api-docs/sections/alerts.md

 Adds a new alert.

+*Users can only add alerts for devices/services they have permission to access.
+If they are not an admin user they can only add alerts for themself.*

 **Parameters - general**

 * `userId` *array* - Array of one or more user IDs to be notified when this alert triggers.
 Use the `users/list` method and provide the numerical user ID from the `userIdOld` field.
 One of the array items can also be `pagerduty` if you wish to notify PagerDuty through our integration.
 To notify all members of the group the device/service belongs to, include `group` as one of the array items.